Vista Social

 Step 2: Tap the three horizontal lines in the top-right corner.

-How to maintain a healthy Instagram publishing strategy
+How to Maintain a Healthy Instagram Publishing Strategy

 Deactivating or deleting an Instagram account is rarely ever good news, especially for agencies and social media managers.
+After all, an account deactivation or deletion request could spell the end of your job.
+To keep yourself on your client’s payroll, you need to step up your Instagram publishing game.

-Bolstering your client’s Instagram campaign with Vista Social
+Bolstering Your Client’s Instagram Campaign With Vista Social

 Let’s cut to the chase: Vista Social is the only social media management platform you need to excel not just on Instagram, but other networks as well.
+Use it to build and sustain an effective Instagram publishing strategy that aligns with the target audience’s content preferences.

+Start with a content calendar that’s based on their Instagram habits.
 For starters, use the Vista Social publisher to reveal the ideal posting times based on previous content engagement.
 Just click ‘Show optimal times’ when scheduling a new post.

 You can build an automated Instagram schedule based on these posting times.